legoman27/Printed_SideSkirt/README.md

 FOAM TAPE IS REQUIRED BETWEEN THE SIDE PANEL AND THE FRAME.
 FRONT Z MOTOR WILL BIND ON THE PANEL WITHOUT CLEARANCE.

 #### SideSkirt mounted on the right side of the printer
-Z_rear parts & Cable chain mount are mirrored in X
+- Z_rear parts & Cable chain mount are mirrored in X

-Deck panel mounted upside down
+- Deck panel mounted upside down

 #### Lower Skirt corners
-For the front corners, install the M5 nut for the rubber feet before mounting.
+- For the front corners, install the M5 nut for the rubber feet before mounting.
 Inserting the nut after installing the motors is not possible.

 #### DIN Rail mounts
-the din rails mount via M5 bolts through the skirt
+- The din rails mount via M5 bolts with captive nuts through the skirt

 <p align="center">
   <img src="Images/din_outside.png" width="600">